 Getting Help on HomeVisionXL

-Contact informationIf you need general assistance with some aspect of HomeVisionXL the best place to ask for help will be the homevision-users list on Yahoo!
-Groups.
+Contact informationIf you need general assistance with some aspect of HomeVisionXL, the best place to ask for help will be the HomeVision-Users Google Group.
 Other users may be able to help or learn from these type of questions.
-You can join the homevision-users mailing list by entering your email address below:

 In the not totally impossible case that you think you have found a bug in